Distributed and Secure Kernel-Based Quantum Machine Learning: Distributed Secure Computation of Kernels

 \subsubsection{Helper: Quantum State Preparation for Teleportation}

-The helper generates $2n$ Bell states, distributing the qubits between Alice, Bob, and the server as follows: \begin{enumerate} \item In the first set of $n$ Bell states, one qubit from each entangled pair is sent to Alice, and the other to the server. \item In the remaining $n$ Bell states, one qubit from each entangled pair is sent to Bob, and the other to the server. \end{enumerate} This then enables us to quantum teleport Alice's and Bob's encoded data to the server for secure computation.
+The helper generates $2n$ Bell states, which are maximally entangled two-qubit states, to facilitate quantum teleportation.
+The helper begins by distributing the qubits between Alice, Bob, and the server as follows: \begin{enumerate} \item In the first set of $n$ Bell states, one qubit from each entangled pair represented by $\ket{0}_{HA}$ is sent to Alice, and the other represented by $\ket{0}_{SA}$ to the server. \item In the remaining $n$ Bell states, one qubit from each entangled pair represented by $\ket{0}_{HB}$ is sent to Bob, and the other represented by $\ket{0}_{SB}$ to the server. \end{enumerate} This enables the quantum teleportation of Alice's and Bob's encoded data to the server for secure computation.